 The NHL playoff picture is tight, and a good number of teams are entering the final stretch of the regular season still looking to secure spots in this year's postseason.

 With three close division races and multiple outfits within striking distance of wild-card spots in both the Eastern and Western Conferences, it should be an exciting finish to hockey's regular season.
-And that will just lead into more fun when the playoffs begin on April 10.
+And that will just lead into more fun when the playoffs begin April 10.

-Only one team—the Tampa Bay Lightning—has clinched a playoff spot, so there's plenty more to be decided before the regular season concludes on April 6.
+Only one team—the Tampa Bay Lightning—has clinched a playoff spot, so there's plenty more to be decided before the regular season concludes April 6.

 1. Washington Capitals: 91 points